kloki/SheepSlap/README.md

 =========

-Slap the sheep out of the box to win.

 Controls:
-space: make the sheep fly.
+space: make the sheep fly
-up arrow: Spawn multiple sheep d=show collision boxes
+up arrow: Spawn multiple sheep
+d: show collision boxes

 This game is made to work with the Makey Makey. see <http://www.makeymakey.com>